 At the end of each semester, the Academic Standards Committee (ASC) will review the performance of any student receiving a grade below 73.00%.
-The ASC may require meetings with the students in the 72.99% - 70% range but will meet with students scoring below 70%.
-Following the discussion, a recommendation will be created in conjunction with the Associate Dean for Academic Affairs (ADAA) for didactic courses or the Assistant Dean for Clinical Education and Curriculum (ADCEC) for clinical courses or their designees.
-The recommendation may include but is not limited to an academic warning, probation, remediation, repeating the course, semester or academic year, or dismissal from the program.
-The ADAA and ADCEC will make the final decisions and create the decision letters to be provided to the students in question.
+The ASC may require meetings with the students in the 70 - 72.99% range but will meet with students scoring below 70%.
+Following the discussion, the Academic Standards Committee, which is composed of four voting faculty members, two deans representing academic and clinical affairs, and a representative from student affairs.
+The ASC recommendation may include but is not limited to an academic warning, probation, remediation, repeating the course, semester or academic year, or dismissal from the program.
+The ASC Chair in conjunction with the Associate Dean of Academic Affairs will notify each individual about their recommendation